MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

   *Figure 11.
 "Ages" tab where to define the thermochronometers to use.
 Here, the example is made with sample specific predictions for the apatite (U-Th)/He system.*

-| This tab is where you can provide observations (ages with errors), and shows extra parameters for the computation of grain-specific ages.
+| Here you can provide observations (ages with errors), and shows extra parameters for the computation of grain-specific ages.
 These extra parameters include for e.g., (U-Th)/he based thermochronometer:

 *	*Diffusion model*: the helium diffusion model to use.
 The options are the Farley et al. (2000), Shuster et al. (2006), and the radiation damage models from Gautheron et al. (2009), Flowers et al. (2009, RDAAM) and Willett et al. (2017, ADAM).
 *	*Ea*: The activation energy (kJ.mol\ :sup:`-1`\).
 This is automatically updated according to the selected diffusion model, but it can be changed at the user’s discretion.
 *	*D0*: the diffusivity parameter value for infinite temperature (cm\ :sup:`2`\.s\ :sup:`-1`\).
 The value updates according to the selected diffusion model.
 * *stopping distances*: stopping distances for alpha particules from Farley et al. (1999) or Ketcham et al. (2011).
-Only avalaible for the finite difference production-diffusion model.
 *	*Table of observations*: The table includes the observed ages and their uncertainties, the size (radius) of the grains, their uranium and thorium concentration (in ppm), and the rmr0 kinetic parameters (only for Flowers et al. (2009) and Gautheron et al. (2009) diffusion models).
 In the current version, the grain is assumed spherical.
 *	*4He/3He predictions*: allows to predict \ :sup:`4`\He/\ :sup:`3`\He profiles for each grain.
 When checked, a new window opens.
 Within this window, you can provide your heating schedule, with the number of steps, or let the default heating schedule.
 This will be used in the diffusion model to simulate a degassing experiment and compute \ :sup:`4`\He/\ :sup:`3`\He ratios.
 The heat is in °C and the duration in hours.
 The same heating schedule is used for each grain.